Amit Kothari

 You built an AI steering committee.
 Six months later, nothing shipped.

 This plays out the same way every time, and it stopped surprising me a while ago.
 Smart people.
 Monthly meetings.
-Thoughtful discussion.
+Careful discussion.
 Zero decisions.
 The committee becomes the place where AI initiatives die in pleasant, well-intentioned conversation.

 The problem isn’t who’s in the room.
 It’s what they’re actually allowed to do.